Modern C++ as a Better C (and C++)¶

 }

-Essential Template Classes in STL
+Essential Template Classes in STL¶

 The C++ Standard Template Library (STL) is a powerful (and comprehensive) set of template classes and functions, providing common data structures and algorithms.
 The STL is an integral part of the C++ Standard Library.

-Let’s start with the most commonly needed std::vector and std::map.
+Let’s start with the most commonly needed std::vector

-std::vector: The Standard All-in-One Vector Type
+: The Standard All-in-One Vector Type¶

-std::vector is a dynamic all-in-one array data structure in C++ (similar to a Python list) that provides efficient memory management and flexible storage of elements, and it is important in scientific computing for its ability to handle large amounts of data efficiently.
+is a dynamic all-in-one array data structure in C++ (similar to a Python list) that provides efficient memory management and flexible storage of elements, and it is important in scientific computing for its ability to handle large amounts of data efficiently.

-Using std::vector is preferable to using a C pointer based equivalent array because it provides automatic memory management, better safety and convenience, and improved performance for dynamic resizing and storage of elements.
+is preferable to using a C pointer based equivalent array because it provides automatic memory management, better safety and convenience, and improved performance for dynamic resizing and storage of elements.

-The advantages of using std::vector therefore outweigh any disadvantages, especially if you care about the balance of performance and safety as we do.
+therefore outweigh any disadvantages, especially if you care about the balance of performance and safety as we do.

 The top 10 operations include:

-• resize(): This function resizes the vector to the specified number of elements.
+: This function resizes the vector to the specified number of elements.
 If the new size is larger than the current size, new elements are added with their default values.
-If the new size is smaller than the current size, excess elements are removed.
+If the new size is smaller than the current size, excess elements are removed.clear()

-• operator[]: This function provides direct access to the elements of the vector using the square bracket notation.
+: This function provides direct access to the elements of the vector using the square bracket notation.
 It does not perform bounds checking, so you need to be careful not to access elements out of range.

 In the following exmaple, we demonsrate the use of these most popular methods and use simple print statements to show that each method works as expected.